Jump to the content of the page

 All components of a ZwickRoell tensile testing machine are designed to work together seamlessly.

 For automated tensile tests, the testing machine is supplemented with a robotic testing system, which removes specimens from a magazine and inserts them in the specimen grips of the machine.
-A 2D code reader, cross-section measuring device or, depending on the test, a hardness tester or roughness measuring system can also be connected.
+In addition, a 2D code reader, a cross-section measuring device or, depending on the test, a hardness tester or a roughness measuring system can be connected.
 Disposal of specimen remains is also handled by the automated tensile testing system.

-The benefits provided by robotic systems apply to both large and small test series:
+The advantages of robotic testing systems apply to both large and small test series:

-• Up until now, automated tensile testing has mainly been used by laboratories with high specimen volumes.
-Without the need for operator attendance, the fully automatic tensile testing system can be used for night shifts and over the weekend, with a consistent high level of efficiency, 24/7.
+• Until now, automated tensile testing has mainly been used by laboratories with high specimen throughput.
+The fully automatic tensile testing system can be used around the clock without the presence of an operator during night shifts and on weekends with consistently high efficiency.

-• Even for small test series starting with approximately 10 specimens, an automated tensile testing system proves worthwhile.
-With the use of a simple robotic testing system for tensile tests, qualified laboratory personnel are relieved of routine responsibilities and therefore available for more complex tasks.
+• An automated tensile testing system is worthwhile even for small test series of around 10 specimens or more.
+By using a simple robotic testing system for tensile tests, qualified laboratory personnel are relieved of routine tasks and are therefore available for more demanding tasks.

-The fully automatic tensile test eliminates subjective operator influences, such as hand temperature or skewed specimen gripping on the specimen and test assembly.
-This results in a high level of accuracy and reproducibility, and the quality of test results is significantly improved.
+The fully automatic tensile test prevents subjective influences of the operator, such as heat generated by manual touch or skewed clamping of the specimen on the test setup.
+This leads to a high degree of accuracy and reproducibility, which significantly improves the quality of the test results.

-ZwickRoell is a global leader in materials testing and offers a deep level of expertise in automated tensile testing.
-We have delivered over 600 automated testing systems worldwide and continue to install approximately 40 systems every year.
-We take pride in our ability to match the right testing solution to each client’s unique business requirements, providing tailored solutions backed by long-term service and support partnerships.
+ZwickRoell is a global leader in materials testing and offers a high level of expertise in automated tensile testing.
+We have supplied more than 600 automated testing systems worldwide and continue to install around 40 systems every year.
+We pride ourselves on our ability to find the right testing solution for each customer's unique business needs, offering customized solutions backed by long-term service and support partnerships.

-If you are interested in learning more about the right robotic tensile testing solution for your test challenges, we encourage you to reach out to our team.
+If you would like to find out more about the right robotic tensile testing solution for your testing needs, please contact our team.

 What is a tensile test?